sodiumhalogen/chance-smith-gatsby-blog/content/blog/2019-06-26-simple-git-workflow.md

 ## our common git commands

 In terminal, be sure you are in the root of your project's GIT repo.
-We all have a `~/wip/` work-in-progress folder where all of our development project go.
+We all have a `~/wip/` work-in-progress folder where all of our development projects and repos go.
 So we'll do something like this...

 - `cd ~/wip/PROJECT_NAME` to access project
 - `git pull` - to fetch all changes from the remote repo (Github, Bitbucket, GitLab)